-For sake of clarity, the following terminology will be used in the rest of this document: the denomination Crelan Group will be used to refer to the combination of CrelanCo CV, Crelan SA, ABB SA1 and Europa-Bank NV.
-ABB will be used to refer to ABB SA, Europabank will be used to refer to Europabank NV.
+For sake of clarity, the following terminology will be used in the rest of this document: the denomination Crelan Group will be used to refer to the combination of CrelanCo CV, Crelan SA, ABB SA1 and Europabank NV.
 AXA Bank Belgium (ABB) will be used to refer to ABB SA, Europabank will be used to refer to Europabank NV, while the term Crelan encompasses CrelanCo SC and Crelan SA (i.e. the Crelan Federation).